emdnaia/checkcert/README.md

 log "Cache updated: $CACHE_FILE"
 ```
 - results are stored at `/usr/local/share/ssl_expiration/ssl_expiration_report.txt`
-- you can just read from that file at your .profile on login
+- you can just read from that file at your .profile on login for whatever user
 ```
-if [ -f "" ]; then
+if [ -f "/usr/local/share/ssl_expiration/ssl_expiration_report.txt" ]; then
-    cat "/home/dw7/.ssl_expiration"
+    cat "/usr/local/share/ssl_expiration/ssl_expiration_report.txt"
 fi
 ```